What You Need to Know About NAS QNAP REXP-1200U-RP Data Recovery at Home

 Yes, natural disasters such as floods or fires can potentially result in data loss for NAS QNAP REXP-1200U-RP devices.
 These devices are typically installed in data centers or server rooms, which are vulnerable to environmental hazards.
 If a flood occurs, it can damage the device and the surrounding infrastructure, leading to data loss.
 Similarly, fires can destroy the device and the stored data.
 It is essential to have proper disaster recovery plans and backup strategies in place to mitigate the risk of data loss in such situations.

-Although NAS REXP-1200U-RP can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS REXP-1200U-RP can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 Go to view